kwpid/tnt-tag/replit.md

 2. In Roblox Studio, connect to the Rojo server
 3. Sync all code to both your lobby place and game server sub-place

-### 5. Configure ServerStorage
+### 6. Configure ServerStorage
 1. In **ServerStorage**, create a folder named **"Maps"**
 2. Add your map models to this folder
 3. Each map should have a part named **"MapSpawn"** for player spawn location

-### 6. Test the System
+### 7. Test the System
 1. Publish both the lobby place and game server sub-place
 2. Test with at least 2 players
 3. Click the queue button in the lobby
 4. Players will be matched and teleported to a game server
+5. PvP should now work - players can hit each other
-5. Eliminated players will become ghosts
+6. Eliminated players will become ghosts and see "BACK TO LOBBY" button
-6. Winner returns all players to lobby state
+7. After match ends, all players see "BACK TO LOBBY" button with 30s countdown
+8. Players auto-teleport back to lobby or can click button to leave early

 ## Validation
 Run the **Validate Syntax** workflow in Replit to check all Lua files for syntax errors before syncing to Roblox.